ParkerData/parkbench/README.md

 Parker is an ultra-low-latency and high-concurrency point query service for Parquet files.
 You can test the point query API on your own parquet files with this docker image https://hub.docker.com/r/parkerdb/parker-preview

-This is the tool to benchmark the lookup performance.
+This is the tool to benchmark the point query performance.

 ## Install